JohannaGcd/minishell/README.md

 # minishell
 42 project minishell

-Sure!
-Here’s a polished and clear README draft for the **minishell** project by JohannaGcd based on the GitHub repo you shared:

----

-# minishell

 A simple Unix shell implemented in C, designed as a project to understand and practice basic shell functionalities such as parsing commands, managing environment variables, handling redirections, and implementing built-in commands.

 ---